letsencrypt/attache/README.md

 - Create a new cluster when no cluster is present
 - Add new primary node and perform a shard slot rebalance
 - Add new replica node to the primary node with the least replicas
+- Full support for Redis mTLS and ACL Auth
+- Full support for Consul mTLS and ACL Tokens

 #### To Do
+- [x] Redis ACL
+- [x] Redis Password
+- [x] Redis mTLS
-- Drain and failover and FORGET an existing primary node
+- [] Drain, failover, and FORGET an existing primary node
-- Remove and FORGET an existing replica node
+- [] Remove and FORGET an existing replica node
-- Redis ACL
-- Redis Password
-- Redis mTLS
-- Redis Static ClusterHub Port selection (from Nomad Job Specification)

 ### `attache-check`
 A sidecar that servers an HTTP API that allows Consul to track the health of